Four-manifolds, geometries and knots: Geometries with compact models

-The number of homeomorphism classes within each homotopy type is at most two if $\pi=Z/2Z$ and $M$ is orientable, two if $\pi=Z/2Z$, $M$ is nonorientable and $w_2 (\widetilde M)=0$, four if $\pi=Z/2Z$ and $w_2 (\widetilde M)\not=0$, at most four if $\pi\cong Z/4Z$, and at most eight if $\pi\cong (Z/2Z)^2$.
-We do not know whether there are enough exotic self homotopy equivalences to account for all the normal invariants with trivial surgery obstruction.
-However a PL 4-manifold with the same homotopy type as a geometric manifold or $S^2 \tilde\times S^2 $ is homeomorphic to it, in (at least) nine of the 13 cases.
+The number of homeomorphism classes within each homotopy type is one or two if $\pi=Z/2Z$ and $M$ is orientable, two if $\pi=Z/2Z$, $M$ is nonorientable and $w_2 (\widetilde M)=0$, four if $\pi=Z/2Z$ and $w_2(\widetilde M)\not=0$, four if $\pi\cong Z/4Z$, and at most eight if $\pi\cong (Z/2Z)^2$.
+In the final case we do not know whether there are enough fake self homotopy equivalences to account for all the normal invariants with trivial surgery obstruction.
+However, in (at least) nine of the 13 cases a PL 4-manifold with the same homotopy type as a geometric manifold or $S^2 \tilde\times S^2 $ is homeomorphic to it.
 (In seven of these cases the homotopy type is determined by the Euler characteristic, fundamental group and Stiefel-Whitney classes.)
+Each nonorientable manifold has a fake twin, with the same homotopy type but opposite Kirby-Siebenmann invariant.